Visualising CTR with Python and Linear Regression

 data['CTR'] = data['CTR'].str.rstrip('%').astype('float') / 100.0

 To ensure accurate analysis, the script filters out branded keywords with REGEX.
-The branded keywords have with really high CTR and will mess up the data.
+The branded keywords have with really high CTR and which will make the number inaccurate.

 Note: Make sure that you add all different variations of your brand name.